stewieduey/Phase-1-Project/readme.md

 ## Description:
 I wanted to create a simple one paged web application that fetches data from a JSON of my making, and displays that information.
-With this I wanted to make an easy user friendly interface that allowed it's users to not only add a hero, (favorite a hero,) as well as to only display my personal favorites.
+With this I wanted to make an easy user friendly interface that allowed it's users to not only add a hero, as well as to only display my personal favorites.